dlax/pglift/docs/install.rst

     $ . .venv/bin/activate
     (.venv) $ pip install pglift

-The :doc:`Ansible <ansible>` collection is not shipped with the Python package, so follow the :doc:`development setup <dev>` to use the Ansible interface.
+The :doc:`Ansible <tutorials/ansible>` collection is not shipped with the Python package, so follow the :doc:`development setup <dev>` to use the Ansible interface.

 After package installation, it is necessary to also install data files using: